An edge CLT for the log determinant of Wigner ensembles: G(U/O)E: All the way to the edge

-The bound \eqref{eq:strategy} then follows directly from Proposition \ref{lemma stieltjes}.
+The bound \eqref{eq:strategy} then follows directly from Proposition \ref{lemma stieltjes}, since $N^{2/3} \delta_N = O(\ell_N^{1/2})$.
 Thus it remains to establish \eqref{eq:dbnd}.
-For this we use some consequences of convergence to the Tracy-Widom law formulated in the following Lemma, also proved in Appendix B.
+For this we use some consequences of convergence to the Tracy-Widom law formulated in the following lemma, proved in \cref{sec:proof-lemma-4}.